sap2411/CommunicationPlan/CONFLICT_COMMUNICATION_AGREEMENT.md

 * How and when will you escalate the conflict if your attempts are unsuccessful? if something is tabled and is not resolved by standup then Cody will solve it.

-1. Tie breakers go to Cody
+1. Tie breakers go to instructors(Lead or Coach)

 #### Communication Plan